Caleb-Mantey/design-patterns-in-js/Readme.md

 - Format the mail in html format
 - Sending the mail

 This will make the `Mailer` class very difficult to maintain.
-Let's say for example we want to change the smpt provider we are using we will have to come into this class and do some changes to the `smtp_service_connection` method and this can get tricky and messy if the new provider does'nt implement a `send` method but a `deliver` method then we will have to also come and change this line ` this.smtpService.send(this.format_html_mail())` in our `send` method to ` this.smtpService.deliver(this.format_html_mail())`.
+Let's say for example we want to change the smtp provider we are using we will have to come into this class and do some changes to the `smtp_service_connection` method and this can get tricky and messy if the new provider does'nt implement a `send` method but a `deliver` method then we will have to also come and change this line ` this.smtpService.send(this.format_html_mail())` in our `send` method to ` this.smtpService.deliver(this.format_html_mail())`.
 All these is a result of the fact that our class is not performing only one functionality.

 ##### Better Approach